open-source-force/osf-blog/content/posts/get-on-the-boat/index.md

 Seemed pretty obvious looking at the map that that's how it had to work.
 It's not like there was a bridge you know?

-Many years later I was sitting at the bar with some friends, and one of them was talking about how we'd never send anyone to Mars because who would ever take that risk.
+Many years later I was sitting at the bar with some friends, and one of them was talking about how we'd never send anyone to Mars because who would ever take that risk?
 I laughed at them, and said, "never underestimate our willingness to get on the boat."

 ## Head out to the job tree, and pick a job